lgajowy/java9-modules/Java9 Modules.md

  - make our design cleaner and easier to maintain
  - choose what tools to use in a more concious way
  - make our application smaller because we avoid using unnecessary things
- - make it safer because it does not contain things potentially dangerous to our application
+ - make it safer because it does not contain elements potentially dangerous to our application
  - possibly make it more scalable and improve performance

 Java creators certainly know that.
 That's why there's [Jigsaw](http://openjdk.java.net/projects/jigsaw/).
 It is a huge project started at Sun way back in August 2008.
 Delayed due to technical and non-technical reasons (eg. integrating Sun into Oracle) it's finally there to make Java modular.
 Encompassing 6 JEPs, it will be a part of Java 9 release which is planned to happen in about 100 days.